koeves/koeves.github.io/blog/alloc.md

 }
 ```

-Second, when we found a suitable block to reuse, we need to do some maintaining on our freelist.
+Second, if we find a suitable block to reuse, we need to do some maintaining on our freelist.
 When a have singly-linked list of free blocks, what scenarios might occur when we try to unlink a block?

 - free_head equals to free_tail (and therefore, the current reused block as well)
 - free_tail equals to current block